gtk-rs/lgpl-docs/gtk/vendor.md

 `IconSize::Menu`, `IconSize::SmallToolbar`.
 Instead of using
-this function, usually it’s better to create a `IconFactory`, put your icon sets in the icon factory, add the icon factory to the list of default factories with `IconFactoryExt::add_default`, and then use `Image::new_from_stock`.
+this function, usually it’s better to create a `IconFactory`, put your icon sets in the icon factory, add the icon factory to the list of default factories with `IconFactory::add_default`, and then use `Image::new_from_stock`.
 This will allow themes to override the icon you ship with your application.